2021–2023 Stagecoach strikes: 2022

 Industrial action by Stagecoach Yorkshire drivers continued into early 2022.
 On 15 December 2021, workers at bus depots in Sheffield, Rotherham and Barnsley announced that they would be taking indefinite strike action in the New Year, after two rounds of strikes at the end of 2021 had failed to advance pay negotiations.
 The indefinite strikes commenced on 1 January in Barnsley and Rotherham and on 2 January in Sheffield.
 Indefinite industrial action was suspended in Barnsley and Rotherham on 10 January, followed by in Sheffield on 11 January, after Stagecoach issued a revised pay offer.
 Workers at Stagecoach Yorkshire voted to accept a revised 10.7% pay rise offer on 14 January, bringing the industrial dispute in South Yorkshire to an end.

 Industrial action was announced in Cheltenham and the rest of the Stagecoach West operations in March 2022, which had been scheduled to happen during the 2022 Cheltenham Gold Cup.
 This, however, was later averted.

-Industrial action was intended to be undertaken in the Merseyside and Lancashire regions by Stagecoach staff in July 2022, however staff at Stagecoach Merseyside & South Lancashire voted to accept an offer that the company had made.
+Industrial action was intended to be undertaken in the Merseyside and Lancashire regions by Stagecoach staff in July 2022, however staff at Stagecoach Merseyside and South Lancashire voted to accept an offer that the company had made.

 Workers at Stagecoach East Midlands's Mansfield and Worksop depots announced they were to strike in July 2022, with the strike set to begin on 24 July and further extending into August; the strike was averted following the tabling of a new pay offer recommended by the RMT.
-Later in September 2022, Unite representatives at Stagecoach in Hull announced that 250 workers were to take strike action from 7 October to 29 December, disrupting bus services provided for the annual Hull Fair, following complaints that a pay-rise offered by Stagecoach East Midlands did not match the offer accepted by Stagecoach Merseyside & South Lancashire workers.
+Later in September 2022, Unite representatives at Stagecoach in Hull announced that 250 workers were to take strike action from 7 October to 29 December, disrupting bus services provided for the annual Hull Fair, following complaints that a pay-rise offered by Stagecoach East Midlands did not match the offer accepted by Stagecoach Merseyside and South Lancashire workers.
 Initial negotiations around pay involving Acas between Stagecoach management and Unite representatives were unsuccessful, however following a second round of negotiations, the strike ended on 11 November after workers agreed to an incremental 20% pay rise.

 Around 200 workers associated with the GMB at Stagecoach North East's Sunderland depot began five days of part-day strike action between 10AM and 3PM from 10 October, following the rejection of a 4% pay increase offer, followed by an additional 2% in 2023, that was condemned by the GMB as a "massive real terms pay cut".
 Further part-day strikes took place on 28 and 31 October, followed by further strikes on 5 November, disrupting services to Bonfire Night events in the area, from 15 to 17 November, and from for 23 to 27 December, excluding Christmas Day.